Skip to content

 Not every lead converts.
 Knowing when to stop is part of good follow-up.

-- If the lead told you they are working with another agent, respect that.
-Do not keep dripping emails hoping they change their mind.
+• If the lead told you they're working with another agent, respect that.
+Don't keep dripping emails hoping they change their mind.

-- For quiet leads that never said no, you can try once more in 30-60 days if you have a genuinely new reason (a new listing, a market shift, a price drop).
-One email.
-Not a sequence.
+• For quiet leads that never said no, you can try once more in 30-60 days if you have a genuinely new reason (a new listing, a market shift, a price drop).
+One email is enough.

 When to call instead of sending another email